-The railway is home to seven steam engines of various designs, shape and colour.
+The railway is home to six steam engines of various designs, shape and colour.
 Many are historic locomotives bought here in a derelict state, although number 6 Sammy The Sargent is specially built for this line.
 Whilst some of the engines are not yet in service, they can be viewed in our museum area by prior arrangement only.

 Number 2 is a 2-6-0 + 0-6-2 Garrett locomotive and was built by the full size locomotive builders, Kitsons Of Leeds in 1938 for the Surrey Border and Camberley Railway.
 Here it ran until the line closed in 1939, when it went to the Shillingstone Light Railway.
 Here its appearance was altered from scale to narrow gauge outline.
 When the railway closed, the locomotive ended up on a plinth in Wimborne and then in a private collection in Belgium.
 It was repatriated in 2002 and since then has had a new boiler and mechanical work to allow the leading and trailing wheels to pivot.